 The investigation into the Wildcat acquisition was part of a major investigation into corruption in arms procurement in general in South Korea, carried out by a Joint Investigations Team (JIT) established in November 2014.
 By May 2015, the investigators had detained three field-grade naval officers on the suspicion that they had doctored the assessment report for the AW-159 back in late 2012.
 The purpose of the plot, then, was to give the AW-159 an advantage over the Sikorsky MH-60R.
 The investigation worked up the chain of command, arresting in June 2015 a rear admiral surnamed “Park,” who in turn revealed the involvement of retired admiral Choi Yoon-hee.

 Choi was convicted in November 2016 of receiving USD 17,000 in bribes and sentenced to one year in prison.
-The money was given to Choi’s son by an arms manufacturer named Ham Tae-heon, but investigators established that Choi was aware of the transaction.
+An appeals court reversed the verdict in July 2017, however; that decision is now being reviewed by the Supreme Court.
+Prosecutors established that the suspect money was given to Choi’s son by an arms manufacturer named Ham Tae-heon and argued that Choi was aware of the transaction.
+While the trial court accepted the prosecution’s evidence on this point, the appeals court rejected it as insufficient.
 Ham also performed other favors for friends and family of Choi.
 However, the prosecution was not able to establish that Choi had ordered the doctoring of the AW-159’s assessment report.

-Ham, who is a U.S. citizen, was convicted alongside Choi in November 2016, and received a two year jail sentence for bribe-giving.
+Ham, who is a U.S. citizen, was convicted alongside Choi in November 2016 and received a two year jail sentence for bribe-giving.
+His conviction was also reversed.
 Ham’s various companies produced, among other defense goods, tank components and the faulty fire-control system for the K11 assault rifle.
 He had been involved in AgustaWestland’s bid as a broker.

 Kim Yang, a former minister for Patriots and Veterans Affairs, was also convicted for receiving bribes in exchange for exerting his influence to secure the tender for the AW-159.
 He was paid USD 1.22 million for his services to Finmeccanica, and was initially promised up to four times more in payments.
 Two other named bribe-takers include the president of the Agency for Defense Development Jung Hong-yong, and a researcher at the Korea Institute for Defense Analysis surnamed “Sim.”

 In Italy, the former CEO of Finmeccanica, Giuseppe Orsi, and the former head of AgustaWestland, Bruno Spagnolini, were tried for bribery in relation to the sale of helicopters to India.
 While an appeals court convicted the two in April 2016, they were granted a re-trial in December that year.
-With the statute of limitations for bribery closing a window for prosecutions at the end of 2017, it is unclear whether the retrial will lead to new convictions.
-It is also uncertain if Italian prosecutors have incorporated the Korean developments into their investigation.
+With the statute of limitations for bribery closing a window for prosecutions at the end of 2017, a Milan court decided to acquit both in January 2018.
+It is uncertain if Italian prosecutors have incorporated the Korean developments into their investigation.